Addressing Challenging Place Recognition Tasks using Generative Adversarial Networks: Place Recognition using GANs

-We consider the case where we have seen the same place in two different weather conditions, that data from which can be used to train for the image translation task.
-Each domain (summer, winter) has a set of training images from which the relation between the domains can be learned.
-At test time, we assume that the current conditions are known and we want to do place recognition in the other domain.
-We can generate images in the other domain using the appropriate generator, which ideally would give us the exact image.
-However, this assumes the same viewpoint for both images.
+Consider the case where we have seen the same place in two different weather conditions so that images from them can be used to train for the domain translation task.
+Each domain (summer, winter) consists of a set of training images from which the relation between the domains can be learned.
+We do not utilize image-to-image correspondence across domain as it is difficult to annotate images compared to collecting images of a particular domain.

+At test time, we assume that the current conditions are known and we want to do close loops against images from the original domain.
+We generate images in the other domain using the appropriate generator, which ideally would generate the exact image, given that they are from the same viewpoint.
 Another point of comparison is the features learned by the discriminator.
-We can go from $x_A$ to $x_{AB}$ and compare the features from $\mathcal{D}_B$ for the pair $X_B$ and $X_{AB}$, where the first the image from domain A, and second is an image from domain B translated to A.
+We can go from $\mathbf{x}_A$ to $\mathbf{x}_{A \to B}$ and compare the features from $\mathbf{D}_B$ for the pair $\mathbf{x}_B$ and $\mathbf{x}_{A \to B}$, where the first image is from domain A, and second is an image from domain B translated to A.

 In the experiment section, we present results for place recognition in the feature space and explore its properties.